f-roof/.github/profile/README.md

 - Provide food (vegetables) for the house's inhabitants.
 - Utilize a minimal amount of materials (solar panels and plant pots are the roof's structure).

+## Why F-Roof?

+Because:

+- Most of the roofs have a single function: to protect the house from rain and snow.
+- Ground-level soil should be used for growing trees not vegetables.
+- Existing roof-gardens have too many unnecesarly layers, thus being expensive.
+- Wood should not be utilized construction purposes.
+Trees are more important than that!

 ## Creator

 [Mihai Oltean](https://mihaioltean.github.io)